 Until you have an ultrasound, you may not know if you are pregnant with monozygotic (identical) twins or dizygotic (non-identical) twins, though this should not really make a difference to your pregnancy symptoms.
 But it may influence the risks of twin pregnancy complications.

 One of the factors which increase the odds of conceiving with twins is increasing maternal age.
-If you are an older mother who has other children, then your experience of a twin pregnancy may be very different to a mother who is younger and pregnant for the first time.
-Tiredness and fatigue can be all encompassing during pregnancy, but this is especially the case when a mother is carrying two babies.
+For older mothers who have other children, then your experience of a twin pregnancy may be very different to a mother who is younger and pregnant for the first time.
+Tiredness and fatigue can be all encompassing during any pregnancy, but this is especially the case when a mother is carrying two babies.
 Being able to lie down and rest may just not be an option when there are other small children in the household to care for.

 Complications of twin pregnancy

 The risks to pregnant mothers and their babies is a lot higher with twin rather than singleton pregnancies.
 These risks tend to increase with every week of gestation as the babies grow bigger and the mother’s body adjusts to the demands of a twin pregnancy.

 - Premature birth.
 This is much more common during twin pregnancy.
 It is estimated that less than 50% of all twin pregnancies extend beyond 38 weeks.

 - Abnormalities in the twins – though this is more common in monozygotic (identical) twins than dizygotic (non-identical) twins.

 - Conjoined twins – though parents are usually advised of this when there is a diagnosis during pregnancy ultrasound.

 - Small for gestational age or intra uterine growth restriction.
 Twins are generally much smaller and lighter in birth weight than singleton babies of the same gestational age.